 Imagine teaching the same investing values to the next generation – they’ll be forced to earn more just to keep up with inflation!
 Why not teach them something valuable such as financial literacy?
 This starts with you.

-The cost of basic life necessities such as home, food, clothing, medical will continue to rise faster than your salary increments, which is much better than simply collecting poor returns from low interest rates.
+The cost of basic life necessities such as home, food, clothing, and medical will continue to rise faster than your salary increments, which is much better than simply collecting poor returns from low-interest rates.

 Thus, it’s vital that you make your money work hard for you, or else you’ll need to work harder and longer for less pay!

 Decide Now and Adapt